2006 Massey Ferguson GC2310 Tractor Loader Backhoe

-Putting the new seal in place involves lubricating it and pushing,
+Putting the new seal in place (both pieces) involves lubricating it and

 pressing, or gently tapping it them into position.
-Re-lubricate
+Work around and

-the seal and put the gear housing back up onto the spindle.
+seal and put the wheel gear housing back onto the spindle.
 Hold

 it in position while re-installing the snap ring.

-To reconnect the final gear cover, I scraped off all the old silicone
+To reconnect the final gear exterior cover, I scraped off all the old silicone

 rubber, filed off one little blemish, and touched up the entire surface